A Divine Abode on the Hills

 Required Time | Visitors typically spend around 1-2 hours at the temple. |

-The temple holds great spiritual significance.
-The sunrise view from the temple is especially beautiful and is a must-see for visitors.
+The temple is a place of great spiritual significance.
+The sunrise view from the temple is a must-see.

-The temple has a simple structure with a sanctum sanctorum housing the idol of Goddess Savitri and a hall where devotees can sit.
+The temple is a simple structure with a sanctum sanctorum housing the idol of Goddess Savitri and a hall for devotees to sit.

-The temple performs regular aarti sessions, which offer a serene and spiritual experience.
+The temple performs regular aarti sessions, which are a spiritual experience.

-Nearby restaurants include Sunset Cafe, Honey Dew Cafe and Restaurant, and La Pizzeria, all offering a variety of cuisines.
+Nearby restaurants include the Sunset Cafe, Honey Dew Cafe and Restaurant, and La Pizzeria, all offering various cuisines.

-The best time to visit is during the cooler months from October to March.
+The best time to visit Pushkaris during the cooler months of October to March.
 The temple is especially crowded during the Pushkar Fair.

 The temple is easily accessible by road from all major cities in Rajasthan.
 From Pushkar, one can take a local taxi or auto-rickshaw.

-Dress modestly while visiting religious places, and be prepared for large crowds during the Pushkar Fair.
+Dress modestly while visiting religious places.
+Also, be prepared for large crowds during the Pushkar Fair.

 Nearby tourist spots include the Brahma Temple, the only temple dedicated to Lord Brahma in India; Pushkar Lake, a sacred Hindu site; and the colourful markets of Pushkar.